rancher/rancher-docs/shared-files/_glossary.md

         Downstream cluster
     </dt>
     <dd>
-        An alternative name for a Kubernetes cluster that is managed by a Rancher server.
+        An alternative name for a <i>Managed</i> cluster: a Kubernetes cluster that is managed by a Rancher server.
     </dd>
     <p>
         <b>Synonyms:</b> <i>Managed cluster</i>